 “I look forward to creating a space that is in a way opulent and over-the-top but backed by substance.
 It’s going to be the food we all love to eat, enjoyed how we like to eat it and rooted in nostalgia.
 It’s going to be nice to get back to that — food that brings us together,” says Higgs

-In addition to their standard offering Zioux will also play host to an array of luxe brunches and high teas — filling a gap in Joburg’s restaurant space.
+In addition to its standard offering, Zioux will also play host to an array of luxe brunches and high teas — filling a gap in Joburg’s restaurant space.

 Looking to entertainment, partner and director of operations Dino Constantinou hints at big things to come.
 If the top of the range VOID sound system that’s going to be installed is anything to go by, Zioux is set to be the scene of many an epic party.